 Additionally he organised and ran a folk club for several years at the Cumberland Arms in Byker.
 Highlights from this period include hiring Kate Rusby and Kathryn Roberts to play at the folk club for £65 just as they were becoming very (and rightly) successful, and supporting Richard Thompson at the Riverside Club in Newcastle (the most frightening gig Maurice had or has ever played).

-After 6 years Phoenix is still going strong and not only runs classes but also weekend workshops, a monthly folk club, an annual concert season and regular informal sessions.
+After 10 years Phoenix is still going strong and not only runs classes but also workshops, a monthly folk night, concerts and regular informal sessions.

 Click hear for the Phoenix Folk Website:

 in 2013 Maurice formed a duo with songwriter/guitarist Adam Holden, "Another Penny".

 Their first album (also called "Another Penny") was released in September 2014.

 Visit the Another Penny website